membraneframework-labs/membrane_videoroom/README.md

 docker run <rest of the options...> -e INTEGRATED_TURN_CERT=/usr/local/key.cert -e INTEGRATED_TURN_PKEY=/usr/local/key.priv -v <path to the certificate on the host filesystem>:/usr/local/key.cert -v <path to the private key on the host filesystem>:/usr/local/key.priv membrane_videoroom
 ```

 ### OpenTelemetry
 The videoroom provides observability metrics.
 By default, OpenTelemetry is turned off.
 You can turn it on by going to `config/runtime.exs` and changing `otel_state` to one of three possible values:
 * `:local` - OpenTelemetry traces will be printed on stdout
 * `:zipkin` - OpenTelemetry traces are sent to Zipkin.
-You can change the url traces are sent to in `config/runtime.exs`.
+You can change the url traces that are sent to in `config/runtime.exs`.
 To set up zipkin you can run this command `docker run -d -p 9411:9411 openzipkin/zipkin`.
 * `:honeycomb` - OpenTelemetry traces are sent to Honeycomb.
 You have to specify "x-honeycomb-team", which is API KEY for this service.

 ## FAQ
 Below you can find a list of Frequently Asked Questions (FAQ).